 - development models of oil and gas-producing countries and their evolving role on the international stage.

-The project, underpinned by a multidisciplinary approach (economic, technological and geopolitical), will enable the various energy transition players to improve the understanding and definition of energy policies and provide them with a genuine decision-making tool.
-It is being conducted within the framework of scientific challenge 9.
+The multidisciplinary nature of its approach (economic, technological and geopolitical) has led to a clearer definition of the geopolitical questions associated with the energy transition and provided the various energy transition players with a better understanding of its complex drivers as well as a genuine decision-making tool.
+It is being conducted within the framework of scientific challenge No. 9.

 EXAMPLES OF PROJECTS BENEFITING FROM REGIONAL FUNDING